 East German Picture Lamp

-Materials: Red/orange painted metal (iron).
-Nickel-plated adjustable rod and screws.
+Materials: Red-orange round wall mount and rod Red-orange painted metal (iron) tubular elongated lampshade.
+Adjustable nickel-plated rod and ornamental screws.
 Some metal and plastic parts.
-Bakelite sockets.
+Bakelite E14 sockets.

 Width: 35 cm / 13.77”